 In a few weeks, I will again visit the National September 11 Memorial & Museum in New York City.
 The memorial honors the nearly 3,000 people killed in the attacks of September 11, 2001 at the World Trade Center site, near Shanksville, PA, and at the Pentagon, as well as the six people killed in the World Trade Center bombing in February 1993.

 On September 11—and for several months forward—I served as the Crisis Manager for Marriott International related to the hotel they lost at the World Trade Center.
 I still don’t know how I would have done my job without having completed and conducted dozens of CPI training programs before those tragic events.
 This is not because I dealt with violence during that time, but because so many of the concepts and skills apply to a wide variety of emergency situations —and to everyday life.

-then adapt these priorities into more generalized priorities of Crisis Response Procedures, applying them to a variety of workplace problems and emergency situations.
+CPI Verbal Intervention™ training teaches our simple and clear priorities of Violence Response Procedures.
+The program then adapts these priorities into more generalized priorities of Crisis Response Procedures, applying them to a variety of workplace problems and emergency situations.
 These priorities include:

 - Keep yourself safe.

 - Summon assistance.

 - Make the situation as safe as possible.

 Hundreds of ordinary people performed heroic tasks during the 9/11 response.
 They undoubtedly thought about these or similar priorities while saving people’s lives.